Authentication Flow

 - Authenticated Request:

-- If valid, the Gateway checks if the user has the required roles for the requested resource
+Authorizationheader of subsequent requests - The platform validates the token and checks if the user has the required roles for the requested resource

-- If authorized, the Gateway forwards the request to the appropriate microservice
+- If authorized, the request is processed normally

 API Key Authentication